CatiaMachado997/TimeTableGenerator/solution_v3/docs/PROJECT_OVERVIEW.md

 # TimeTableGenerator - Project Overview

 ## Project Summary
-This project is a University Course Timetabling Problem (UCTP) solver for the Mechanical Engineering Department (DEM) at ISEP.
-It generates valid, constraint-respecting timetables for university courses, professors, and rooms, and outputs professional Excel reports.
+This project is a Course Timetabling Problem (CTP) solver.
+It generates valid, constraint-respecting timetables for courses, professors, and rooms, and outputs professional Excel reports.

 ## Key Features
 - **Heuristic-based scheduling algorithm** with simulated annealing optimization